-After the initial 75% interest is earned Avaron may either elect to form a Joint Venture with the Company, or has the ability to earn the remaining 25% interest by paying a series of annual advance royalties and completing other activities as defined in the option agreement.
+After the initial 75% interest is earned, Benz may elect to either form a Joint Venture with the Company, or to earn the remaining 25% interest by paying a series of annual advance royalties and completing other activities as defined in the option agreement.

-Upon signing the agreement, the Company received a \$25,000 cash payment. \$5,143 of the payment was recorded as a reduction to the carrying value of the Eagle Property resulting in a \$1 carrying value of the Eagle Property in exploration and evaluation assets.
-The remaining cash proceeds of \$19,857 were recorded as option revenue along with the \$15,000 fair value of the 150,000 common shares of Avaron that were received.
+Upon signing the original agreement with Avaron, the Company received a cash payment of \$25,000 and 150,000 common shares of Avaron.
+Of the cash payment \$5,143 was recorded as a reduction to the carrying value of the Eagle Property, resulting in a carrying value of \$1 of the Eagle Property in exploration and evaluation assets.
+The remaining cash proceeds of \$19,857 were recorded as an option income along with the \$15,000 fair value of the 150,000 common shares.